Malibakiso/practice/README.md

 # Documents
 Please see user file. it contains the index.html file (website) with user documentation linked to it.

+# Issues
+The group tried to get the pulls from personal accounts sorted.
+However, due to time constraints and "one step forward and two steps backwards" events we failed to produce proper handling of the API.
+Please see personal account

 ## About

 This project is the group assessment for Socio Informatics/Information Systems Management 354.
 Groups consisted of 4/5 members and was tasked with implementation including use of HTML, CSS, JavaScript and Bootstrap.